Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Implementation Details

 \subsection{Augmentations}

 To best estimate the effects of \methodname in addition to data augmentation, we use an extensive augmentation pipeline (provided below) for all the experiments, except for nnUNet~\cite{isensee2021nnu}, which has its own augmentation framework and is recommended by its authors to be used as-is.
 Listed functions correspond to MONAI conventions~\cite{cardoso2022monai}.
+We use flips, rotations, resolution degradations, noise, bias fields, contrast adjustments, blurring, sharpening, and affine deformations, each with 0.33 probability.
+We omit flips and rotations in datasets where left/right correspondence is important, as indicated below.